ydupc/software-development-uni-lab-work/Week 3/Stage 2 Tasks/readme.md

-# Stage One Tasks
+Stage 2 Tasks

-Refer to the **Week 3 task sheet.pdf** for detailed instructions.
+Stage 2 focuses on applying programming concepts learned so far.
+The tasks are designed to reinforce your understanding of:

-## Overview
+- Control structures (if, else, loops)

-- Complete all activities listed under Stage One.
+- Functions and modular code
-- Ensure you understand the requirements before starting.
+- Basic input/output
-- Document your progress and any challenges faced.
+- Problem-solving with code